 Last 10 teams – by auction

-Teams cover their food, fuel and all other expenses.
+Teams cover their food, fuel, travel and all other expenses.
+We supply the boat, crew and competition administration.

 What revenue will this series produce for my superhero and team?